Napam/meny/README.md

 pip install windows-curses
 ```

 An original goal for this package was to rely on built-in Python packages only, which it does, for Linux and Mac.
 This package requires the `curses` library to use the "fancy frontend" (seen in the gif).
-It is included with the Linux and Mac installations but not in Windows. meny will still work without `curses` as it also ships with a simple frontend that only uses the built-in `print` function.
+It with CPython for Linux and Mac installations but not in Windows. meny will still work without `curses` as it also ships with a simple frontend that only uses the built-in `print` function.

 A way to get `curses` for Windows is to install `windows-curses`:
 `pip install windows-curses`